dherrera1911/dherrera1911.github.io/_posts/2024-08-21-constrained-learning-with-pytorch-parametrizations.md

 and $$p$$ columns, where each row is an observation and each column is a variable.
 Our dataset is missing some variables for some rows, that is, some entries
 $$X_{ij}$$ are missing.
+The data is missing completely at random.

 To estimate any given element
 $$\Sigma_{kl}$$ of the covariance of $$X$$, we could use the rows where both columns $$k$$ and $$l$$ are observed.
 However, this procedure does not guarantee that the resulting matrix is SPD.
-We will estimate the covariance matrix for such a missing-data problem using unconstrained optimization and then using the Log-Cholesky parametrization.
+We will estimate the covariance matrix for such a missing-data problem using unconstrained optimization and using the Log-Cholesky parametrization, and compare the results.

-Next, we generate a dataset for this problem.
-First we generate a mean ``mu_true`` and a covariance matrix ``Sigma_true`` (we generate the covariance matrix starting from a random lower-triangular matrix and then applying the function
+First, we generate a dataset for this problem.
+We start by generating a mean ``mu_true`` and a covariance matrix ``Sigma_true`` (we generate the covariance matrix starting from a random lower-triangular matrix and then applying the function